-Pupils who need support beyond what is available through the school's school-based SEND provision may have an Education, Health and Care Needs Assessment.
-An EHCP is a legal document that describes the needs of the pupil, the provision that will be put in place and the outcomes sought.
+Pupils who need more support than is available through the school's school-based SEND provision may be entitled to an EHC plan.
+The plan is a legal document that describes the needs of the pupil, the provision that will be put in place, and the outcomes sought.

-The provision for these pupils will be funded from the school's notional SEND budget and from the Local Authority (from the high-level needs funding block of the dedicated schools grant).
+The provision for these pupils will be funded from the school's notional SEND budget, and from the Local Authority (from the high-level needs funding block of the dedicated schools grant).